m0ru/bak/02a_state_of_the_art.md

     ])
 .name;
 ```

 <!-- TODO include again
 \\cption{Example of module- and controller-declaration in `create-need.js`}
-\label{fig:ng-duplicate-dependencies}
+\label{
 -->

-As you can see writing applications in angular requires quite a few concepts to get started (this section only contains the essentials, you can find a [full list in the angular documentation](https://docs.angularjs.org/guide/concepts)).
+As you can see writing applications in angular requires quite a few concepts to get started (this section only contains the essentials, you can find a full list in the angular documentation^[<https://docs.angularjs.org/guide/concepts>].
 Accordingly, the learning curve is rather steep, especially if you want to use the framework well and avoid a lot of the pitfalls for beginners, that otherwise result in hard to debug and unmaintainable code.

 <!--TODO {TODO reference ng docu}-->